The Lord's Supper-Table

 1 Corinthians 5'7.

-And as Luke points out he had "continued there a year and six months, teaching the word of God among them," Acts 18'11.
+These seem unusual words seeing as he had to correct them.
+But he knew them.
+And he had spent "a year and six months, teaching the word of God among them," as Luke points out in Acts 18'11.